rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/domain-trusts/delete-a-domain-trust.rst

 .. _delete-a-domain-trust:

-Delete a domain-trust
+Delete a domain trust
 ~~~~~~~~~~~~~~~~~~~~~

 .. code::

     DELETE /v2.0/RAX-AUTH/trusts/{domainTrustId}

-Use this operation to delete a specified domain-trust by domain-trust id
+Use this operation to delete a specified domain trust by domain trust ID.

 ..  note::